joedynamite/envb-rails/README.md

     Envb::Rails.options[:excludes] = []

+After creating or changing this initializer you must recompile your assets.
+In development mode this is as easy as running `rake assets:clean`.
+For non-local environments, most deployment systems will recompile with every deploy or you should be able to set them to.

 ## Customization

 By default envb-rails will colorize the environment banners in the following combinations, development:purple, acceptance:aqua, staging:orange, and production:red.
 Other custom named environments will be a default (gray) color.